rgalanakis/robgforpps/_pages/policy.md

 Studies show this additional exercise could lead to a significant increase in test scores and attendance.
 And it would be basically free for PPS.

-**Multi-solving policy: Treat increased physical activity to and from school as an educational intervention.**
+**Multi-solving policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.**

 **Multi-solving policy: Incorporate bike education into K-8 education at all schools to establish independence and healthy habits.**